weezer/blog_source_code/content/pages/About.md

-[openstack-ansible](https://github.com/openstack/openstack-ansible). it is a project helping people to deploy openstack on their own rack in a modern and human-friendly way. my job include tons of things like deployment, developing and testing. hope you can find some useful infos at there. and the most important thing, 天津工业大学庞冠琦是个傻逼
+[openstack-ansible](https://github.com/openstack/openstack-ansible). it is a project helping people to deploy openstack on their own rack in a modern and human-friendly way. my job include tons of things like deployment, developing and testing. hope you can find some useful infos over there. and the most important thing, 天津工业大学庞冠琦是个傻逼